-- Given a graph G = (V,E), does the graph contain a Hamiltonian path? - Is a given integer x a composite number? - Given a set of numbers, can be divide them into two groups such that their sum are the same ?
+- Given a graph G = (V,E), does the graph contain a Hamiltonian path? - Given a set of numbers, can be divide them into two groups such that their sum are the same ?

 Polynomial-Time Verifiable

 - Now, imagine that we have a super-smart computer, such that for each decision problem given to it, it has the ability to guess a short proof (if there is one) - With the help of this powerful computer, all polynomial-time verifiable problems can be solved in polynomial time (how ?)